renproject/darknode-sol/docs/06-darknode-payment.md

 The two functions exposed by `DarknodePayment` are the `withdraw()` and `claim()` functions.
 The `claim()` has two main roles, whitelisting the darknode, and claiming rewards for previous cycles.
 If the darknode that gets passed to `claim()` has not been whitelisted, the `DarknodePayment` contract will call `DarknodePayroll.whitelist()`.
 Otherwise, it will call `DarknodePayroll.claim()` to claim for the darknode the rewards for the previous cycle.

 The `withdraw()` function simply calls `DarknodePayroll.transfer()`.

+# Questions/Considerations

+## Do we want the concept of cycle, and related variables such as `previousCycleRewardPool` and `previousCycleRewardShare` to be inside the `DarknodePayment` contract?

+Should it be deemed necessary, we want the `DarknodePayment` contract to be able to be scrapped completely without losing any important information.
+There may be a time when we decide that the darknodes should not be paid according to who is whitelisted, nor should they be paid equally (irrespective of who actually completes the computation).
+We may even decide that we don't want to have the concept of cycle anymore.
+Although it would be important to preserve the balances of darknodes, as well as the deposited funds, it may not be necessary to preserve the concept of "cycle" inside the `DarknodePayroll` contract.

+So what kind of information should we preserve in the `DarknodePayment` contract (more transient) and what should we preserve in the `DarknodePayroll` contract (more permanent)?